kessotolo/ConversationalCommerce/frontend/README.md

 - The WhatsApp number is stored in the tenant profile and can be updated at any time.
 - API endpoints: `GET /tenants/me` (fetch profile), `PATCH /tenants/me` (update WhatsApp number).
 - Test by updating the number and triggering an alert event.

+## Backend Migrations

+- All backend database migrations are managed using Alembic in the backend directory.
+See `backend/README.md` for workflow and troubleshooting.